Albanians: Asia and Africa

 The Albanian diaspora in Africa and Asia, in such countries as Egypt, Syria or Turkey, was predominantly formed during the Ottoman period through economic migration and early years of the Republic of Turkey through migration due to sociopolitical discrimination and violence experienced by Albanians in Balkans.

 In Turkey, the exact numbers of the Albanian population of the country are difficult to correctly estimate.
 According to a 2008 report, there were approximately 1.300,000 people of Albanian descent living in Turkey.
 As of that report, more than 500,000 Albanian descendants still recognise their ancestry and or their language, culture and traditions.

-There are also other estimates that range from being 3 to 4 million people up to a total of 5 million in number, although most of these are Turkish citizens of either full or partial Albanian ancestry being no longer fluent in Albanian, comparable to the German Americans..
+There are also other estimates that range from being 3 to 4 million people up to a total of 5 million in number, although most of these are Turkish citizens of either full or partial Albanian ancestry being no longer fluent in Albanian, comparable to the German Americans.
 This was due to various degrees of either linguistic and or cultural assimilation occurring amongst the Albanian diaspora in Turkey.
-Albanians are active in the civic life of Turkey.Tabak, Hüsrev (3 March 2013).
-"Albanian awakening: The worm has turned! ".
-Today's Zaman.
-Retrieved 17 July 2015.
+Albanians are active in the civic life of Turkey.

 In Egypt there are 18,000 Albanians, mostly Tosk speakers.
 Many are descendants of the Janissaries of Muhammad Ali Pasha, an Albanian who became Wāli, and self-declared Khedive of Egypt and Sudan.
 In addition to the dynasty that he established, a large part of the former Egyptian and Sudanese aristocracy was of Albanian origin.
 Albanian Sunnis, Bektashis and Orthodox Christians were all represented in this diaspora, whose members at some point included major Renaissance figures (Rilindasit), including Thimi Mitko, Spiro Dine, Andon Zako Çajupi, Milo Duçi, Fan Noli and others who lived in Egypt for a time.
 With the ascension of Gamal Abdel Nasser in Egypt and rise of Arab nationalism, the last remnants of Albanian community there were forced to leave.
 Albanians have been present in Arab countries such as Syria, Lebanon, Iraq, Jordan, and for about five centuries as a legacy of Ottoman Turkish rule.